godpeny/pages/main/src/blog-post.1.md

 Experiments suggest that the distribution of the noise doesn't matter much, so we can choose something that's easy to sample from, like a uniform distribution.

 #### GAN Training
+GAN training proceeds in alternating periods:

+1. The discriminator trains for one or more epochs.
+2. The generator trains for one or more epochs.
+3. Repeat steps 1 and 2 to continue to train the generator and discriminator networks.

+Note that keep the generator constant during the discriminator training phase.
+As discriminator training tries to figure out how to distinguish real data from fake, it has to learn how to recognize the generator's flaws.
+Similarly, keep the discriminator constant during the generator training phase.
+Otherwise the generator would be trying to hit a moving target and might never converge.

+#### Convergence of GAN
+As the generator improves with training, the discriminator performance gets worse because the discriminator can't easily tell the difference between real and fake.
+If the generator succeeds perfectly, then the discriminator has a 50% accuracy.
+In effect, the discriminator flips a coin to make its prediction.

+This progression poses a problem for convergence of the GAN as a whole: the discriminator feedback gets less meaningful over time.
+If the GAN continues training past the point when the discriminator is giving completely random feedback, then the generator starts to train on junk feedback, and its own quality may collapse.

+For a GAN, convergence is often a fleeting, rather than stable, state.
 #### Loss Functions

 #### References